The 9 best compound exercises for strength and muscle growth

 Mireya Acierto

-What they work: Lats, delts, traps, biceps and core.
+Targets: Lats, delts, traps, biceps and core.

-'Pull-ups are one of the best ways to target your back and they’re great for improving your functional fitness levels too.
+'Pull-ups are one of the best ways to target your back and they’re great for improving your functional-fitness levels too.
 And by having to take your entire body weight, they’re ideal for building up your grip strength too which is vital for a full range of lifts.'

 5. Bench press